angeldollface/coutils/README.markdown

 - Added a function to copy files from `src/test_file.txt` to `dest/test_file.txt`.
 - Updated documentation.
 - Bumped version number.

+### Version 1.4.0

+- Added better error-catching architecture via the `Result` enum.
+- Improved documentation.
+- Added a function to get the current time as a formatted string.

 ## NOTE :scroll: